-You could be eligible to study or work abroad, as part of your course, in Europe and even further afield in places like The Gambia and India.
+You could be eligible to study or work abroad, as part of your course, in Europe and even further afield.
 There are new and exciting opportunities arising all the time through the Erasmus programme and links worldwide.

 In an ever changing global world, there are many benefits to studying or working in another country.

 - Stand out from the crowd – whatever career you choose after university, having international experience on your CV will help you stand out from the competition.

 - Life skills – while living abroad you will gain skills that can’t be taught in the classroom.

 - International perspective – discover a different culture and way of life, perhaps even pick up a foreign language while you are there.